 COPPA regulates the site operators to allow parents to review all the information collected from their children.
 Practically this means that any relevant site has to provide access to all user records and log-in information when a parent requests it.

-The malicious affiliate who intends to deceive advertisers and their customers to make money tries to interrupt the ideal customer journey by injecting ads and diverting users to competitor websites.
+The malicious affiliate who intends to deceive advertisers and their customers to make money try to interrupt the ideal customer journey by injecting ads and diverting users to competitor websites.